tomlyttelton/iris/README.md

-# Iris Research (MCP Cloud Function)
+# Iris Research (MCP on Cloud Run)

-**Iris Research** is a serverless AI assistant hosted on Google Cloud Functions.
-It accepts a phone number, scrapes real-time news using Apify, generates a spoken prompt using a custom LLM prompt, and places an outbound call using Vapi to relay the result — all through a single MCP-compatible endpoint.
+**Iris Research** is a stateless AI assistant hosted on **Google Cloud Run**.
+It accepts a phone number, scrapes real-time news using Apify, generates a voice-ready prompt using a custom LLM flow, and places an outbound call using Vapi — all through a single MCP-compatible HTTP endpoint.

 ---